13th Annual Columbia International Investment Conference: “Rethinking International Investment Governance: Principles for the 21st Century”

 Public discontent with international investment treaties has produced a fundamental shift in policy in some contexts, and various discussions of reform in international and regional fora.
 This presents a crucial, and potentially fleeting, opportunity to advance a progressive vision of international investment that will govern this complex and nuanced field going forward.

-This Conference seeks to elaborate principles for a progressive investment agenda.
-It will reflect on the current investment regime – of the network of over 3,000 investment agreements – and the extent to which the regime aligns with or undermines those principles.
-We will then re-imagine investment governance, and consider the role that international cooperation could play to advance sustainable, development-oriented investment.
+This Conference sought to elaborate principles for a progressive investment agenda.
+It reflected on the current investment regime – of the network of over 3,000 investment agreements – and the extent to which the regime aligns with or undermines those principles.
+We then re-imagined investment governance, and considered the role that international cooperation could play to advance sustainable, development-oriented investment.

-At the Conference, the Stockholm Chamber of Commerce will honor the winner of its Treaty Lab contest to redesign international investment agreements to encourage foreign investment in climate mitigation and adaptation.
-There will be a reception, hosted by Mannheimer Swartling, following the end of the Conference on September 28, from 4:45-6:45pm.
+At the Conference, the Stockholm Chamber of Commerce honored the winner of its Treaty Lab contest to redesign international investment agreements to encourage foreign investment in climate mitigation and adaptation.
+There was a reception, hosted by Mannheimer Swartling, following the end of the Conference on September 28.